Thinking of putting your money to work with Chocolate Finance? Here’s everything you need to know before diving in.

 ⚠️ Note: These are not guaranteed interest rates — they depend on fund performance and can change anytime.

-📚 Money matters: Best Savings Account Singapore 2025: Top Interest Rates & Bank Picks
+📚 Money matters: Best Savings Account Singapore: Top Interest Rates & Bank Picks

 What Happened to Chocolate Finance in Singapore?

-In early 2025, Chocolate Finance Singapore faced a liquidity crisis following viral social media posts urging users to withdraw funds.
+In March 2025, Chocolate Finance faced a major liquidity stress event triggered by viral social media posts urging mass withdrawals.

 What went down: